matsushibadenki/SNN/README.md

 **"Realizing next-generation AI that thinks, learns, and adapts autonomously with high efficiency, just like the human brain."**

-The **SNN5 Project** is an open-source initiative to build an "Artificial Brain" that combines biological plausibility with advanced cognitive functions, based on energy-efficient Spiking Neural Networks (SNN).
+The **SNN Project** is an open-source initiative to build an "Artificial Brain" that combines biological plausibility with advanced cognitive functions, based on energy-efficient Spiking Neural Networks (SNN).

 To overcome the issues of "power consumption due to massive scaling" and "difficulty in re-learning" faced by traditional ANNs, we have adopted an innovative architecture that combines **FrankenMoE** (Patchwork Mixture of Experts), **1.58-bit quantization**, and **GraphRAG**.